MicrosoftDocs/Advertising-docs/BingAds/scripts/concepts/errors-and-warnings.md

 ---
-title: "Bing Ads Scripts Errors and Warnings"
+title: "Bing Advertising Scripts Errors and Warnings"
-description: "Describes how errors and warnings are handled in Bing Ads Scripts."
+description: "Describes how errors and warnings are handled in Bing Advertising Scripts."
 author: "swhite-msft"
 manager: ehansen